 Not every baby hammock is safe

-Indeed, there were two recalls in 2010 involving baby hammocks.
+Indeed, there were two recalls in 2010 involving hammocks for newborns.

 “MamaLittleHelper LLC, initiated a voluntary recall of its metal hammock stands in 2010 after a 4-month-old girl fell out of the hammock when the stand broke.